Koulogon Habbé

 The municipality was created by Law No. 96-059 of 4 November 1996.
-The 9 villages in the commune are mainly populated by the Dogon and Fulani peoples.
+The nine villages in the commune are mainly populated by the Dogon and Fulani peoples.

 Geograph

 Located in the plain of Seno, the soils are sandy.
-Apart from some seasonal ponds during the rainy season, there is no perennial surface water and groundwater.
+There is no perennial surface water and groundwater, only some seasonal ponds during the rainy season.
 The water at depth is barely exploited.

-Sparse natural vegetation is composed by a few species such as balanza, plum tree, kapok tree, shea butter, tamarind, baobab, neem and acacia etc. In terms of wildlife, there are hares, squirrels, reptiles, partridges, hawks, storks, crows, etc.
+Sparse natural vegetation is composed of a few species such as balanza, plum tree, Bombax trees, shea trees, tamarind, baobab, neem and acacia etc. In terms of wildlife, there are hares, squirrels, reptiles, partridges, hawks, storks, crows, etc.

 Economy

 Koulogon is located in the area called the Séno which, with a rainfall of 500 mm per year is conducive to the cultivation of millet.
 A portion of the crop is sold to merchants from Mopti and Burkinabe neighbours.
-Other crops are also present including groundnuts, cowpeas, sesame etc.).
+Other crops are also present including groundnuts, cowpeas, and sesame.
 Due to soil depletion and declining rainfall, yields are declining.

-Cattle is also an important industry in this commune, sheep, goats, donkeys, horses, pigs and poultry ad common.
+Cattle is an important industry in the commune; sheep, goats, donkeys, horses, pigs and poultry are also common.